The train to Prague whirled us full tilt in the direction of the western edge of the Slavic world.

 We finally got the friend to agree to take us back to her flat.
 We said goodbyes.
 The white witch from Bohemia with her long dead-straight jet black hair and white needle-fingers glided over, and planted a kiss on Passepartout’s lips.
 The kiss lasted an age – try as she might, Passepartout was locked, couldn’t struggle free from this grip.

 The fat young men pushed me around the bar like a pinball, slapping my back goodbye, the drink slopping like a sewer inside me.

 We crashed out of the pub doors, slid over the streets of snow and entered the friend’s flat.
 And there, stood in the hall, was a small fat Greek lady waiting for us.
+The mother.

 The friend looked sheepish and disappeared away into one of the rooms leading off the dark hall.
 The mother took us roughly into the kitchen where pots and pots of Greek food were bubbling and steaming on a stove.